Ginger Production in the Northeast: Increasing Profitability and Success with Intercropping in Variable Growing Environments

 Organic Pest and Disease Managment workshop

 Three tours were hosted at the Student Farm across May and June 2024.
-The tour on 5/15 was for grad fellows in an environmental sustainability program; the tour on 6/11 was for NJ producers as a part of a farmer-to-farmer training network, and the tour on 6/22 was for interested. community members, including aspiring farmers.
-The ginger trial, including the project's goals and a progress update, was discussed at length during each of the
+The tour on 5/15/24 included graduate fellows in an environmental sustainability program; the tour on 6/11/24 welcomed NJ growers as part of a farmer-to-farmer training network, and the tour on 6/22/24 was designed for interested community members, including aspiring farmers.
+The ginger trial, including the project's goals and a progress update, was discussed at length during each of the three tours.

 Farm workshop